Battle of Glorieta Pass

-There was a skirmish on March 26 between advance elements from each army, with the main battle occurring on March 28.
-Although the Confederates were able to push the Union force back through the pass, they had to retreat when their supply train was destroyed and most of their horses and mules killed or driven off.
-Eventually the Confederates had to withdraw entirely from the territory back into Confederate Arizona and then Texas.
-Glorieta Pass thus represented the climax of the campaign.
+A skirmish occurred on March 26 between advance elements from each army, with the main battle occurring on March 28.
+Although the Confederates were able to push Union forces back through the pass, they had to retreat when their supply train was destroyed and most of their horses and mules were killed or driven off.
+Eventually, the invading force was forced to withdraw entirely from the territory, with the Union retaking full control by June.